 Forensic Mental Health Sub-specialization

 The proposed program consists of 60 hours and meets the accreditation requirements for an MSW degree.
 The program integrates courses in the School of Social Work and the Department of Criminology and Criminal Justice.
 Second year field placements immerse students in the work of forensic mental health.
-For more information about specific courses and the program, please click on the following link for the advising template: http://www.luc.edu/socialwork/academics/mswadvisingtemplates.shtml.
+For more information about specific courses and the program, please refer to the advising template at http://www.luc.edu/socialwork/academics/mswadvisingtemplates.shtml.

 Application Eligibility and Process:

-Students should be advised that this sub-speciailization is only compatible with Mental Health.
+Students should be advised that this sub-speciailization is only compatible with the Mental Health specialization.
 No additional specializations can be added or substituted as a result.

 Students who are interested in the program must be full time, fall admits beginning their first semester of the program.
 Unlike other specializations in the MSW program, forensic mental health requires an application for admission.
 Applications for the Fall 2015 term will be accepted until August 1, 2015.

-Interested applicants will need to fill out this application and submit it to Admissions Director, Dr. Priscilla Freire, at email@example.com to apply for this sub-specialization.
+Interested applicants must complete the application and submit it to Program Director, Dr. James Marley, at firstname.lastname@example.org.
 The application process is competitive, and not all students will be eligible to pursue this sub-specialization.
-The Program Director for this sub-specialization is Dr. James Marley (firstname.lastname@example.org).

 REQUIRED COURSES FOR SUB-SPECIALIZATION: